WinVector/WVPlots/Examples/PickingThresholds/UnrollingROC.md

 )
 ```

-Here’s the ROC, and its associated AUC:
+Here's the ROC, and its associated AUC:

 ``` r
 library(ggplot2)